-Parents are kept fully informed about the life of the school by means of a weekly note, Dates For Your Diary and text messages.
-Changes occur from time to time in the staffing and organisation of the school and parents will be informed of these by letter or via the Parish Bulletin
+Parents are kept fully informed about the life of the school by means of a weekly note, the school website and text messages.

 It is the aim of St. Patrick's P.S., to involve parents as partners in the education of their children and to inform them as fully as possible about their child's progress.

-The initial contact you, as a parent will have with school will be through the Induction Meeting when all parents of prospective Year 1 children will be invited to meet with the Principal and the child's teacher at an afternoon session in the school during the first fortnight in June.
+The initial contact you, as a parent will have with school will be through the Induction Morning when all parents of prospective Year 1 children will be invited to meet with the Principal, the child's teacher and Foundation Stage Classroom Assistant at a morning session in the school during May/June.
 Please use this occasion to bring any medical condition affecting your child to the attention of the class teacher.
 However, informal opportunities will present themselves throughout the year for you as a parent with your child to visit the school, for example, School Book Fair, school shows, assemblies, Sports Day, celebration of the Sacraments.

 Once your child commences school there are many opportunities for staff and parents to meet.
-Some of these will be on a formal basis and you will be notified in due course of these dates
+Some of these will be on a formal basis and you will be notified in due course of these dates.

+Information Evenings

+Year 1 - 7 Parent-Teacher Meetings in the autumn term.

-Key Stage 2 (Year 7 leavers) Transfer meeting in the spring term Year 1 - 7 reports in the autumn and summer terms Year 1 Information Evening SEN meetings Pre-Sacramental preparation Transition Meetings Other meetings can be arranged at mutual request.
+Key Stage 2 (Year 7 leavers) Transfer meeting in the spring term

+SEN meetings

+Parent workshops.

+Pre-Sacramental preparation

+Transition Meetings - Year 2 and Year 6 parents.

+Other meetings can be arranged at a mutually agreeable time.

-THE PARENT-TEACHERS ASSOCIATION
+THE PARENTS ASSOCIATION

-The Parent/Teacher association has the following aims.
+The Parents Association has the following aims.